RoanokeHobby/Sketchbook/README.md

 # Sketchbook

-Sketches for Arduino and other AVR Boards that we have featured in our demos.
+Sketches for Arduino UNO and other AVR Boards that we have featured in our videos.

-All source code is public domain and free to use.
+All source code is public domain.